 Why Use Alerts?

-Alerts with examples
+Alerts use cases examples

-To explain it in more detail, let's say you have an e-commerce application and you are going to release a new version in September.
+To explain Alerts in more detail, let's say you have an e-commerce application and you are going to release a new version in September.
 There are errors you know about in your application and these errors are not reflected in your users or do not interfere with using the application.

 Do not forget that dissatisfied customers can have a very critical impact on your product, which is of course negative.
 Conversely, changes to your product can be reflected positively on your audience satisfaction.
 Let’s see how Alerts can be deployed to let you know changes in Ratings.

 Let’s try to explain Alerts in more detail, this time with an event alert.
 Let’s say you have launched a campaign on your eCommerce website.
-You can define a clickable call to action a specific event for the campaign and you want to instantly observe the change in click rates.
+You can define a clickable call to action as a specific event for the campaign and you want to instantly observe the change in click rates.
 Having an interest in this campaign may indicate that you need to increase the product in your stocks.

 20% increase in a specific event will give you a useful insight: